 Other features of the future neighborhood include an internal electric and semi-automatic mobility system developed by the urban planning and transportation company MIC (Mobility in Chain).
 The organization will allow residents to leave their vehicles in the suburbs and use the entire center as a pedestrian area.

 Smart Forest City Cancun will host 130.000 inhabitants, with a variety of accommodations that will allow the creation of a varied citizenship both economically and professionally, and will also include researchers, professors, students.

-The complex is also planned to become an advanced research center with six facilities created to address some of the main issues of a more sensitive society: healthcare, astrophysics and planetary science.
-There is also no shortage of coral reef restoration, precision agriculture, regenerative technologies, smart cities, mobility and robotics.
+The complex is also designed to become an advanced research center with six structures created to address some of the main problems of a more sensitive society: health care, astrophysics and planetary science.
+There are also coral reef restoration, precision agriculture, regenerative technologies, smart cities, mobility and robotics.